liberatr/sql-battle-school/README.md

 If you have ever used MySQL, PostgreSQL, MS-SQL or another database engine, you will learn that SQLite has some idiosyncrasies, as all database engines do.
 This [Comparison of different SQL implementations](http://troels.arvin.dk/db/rdbms/) can help you translate features between different databases if you are not using SQLite.

+Below are a list of SQLite commands you can use from the command line tool, `sqlite3`, followed by a similar command in MySQL and PostgreSQL.

 ###SQL